lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Claire:** yeah.
 I, I actually do the same thing.

 I will give the same talk again, but I improve it each time.
 I try to incorporate the feedback I got from the previous version.
-And I don't know Alvaro if you disagree, but you know, some of the smaller Postgres conferences, like a lot of the p pg days, for example, they don't videotape or record the conference, so it's only valuable to the 200 people who were in the room.
+And I don't know Álvaro if you disagree, but you know, some of the smaller Postgres conferences, like a lot of the p pg days, for example, they don't videotape or record the conference, so it's only valuable to the 200 people who were in the room.

 And so I find giving it again, makes that knowledge more accessible to more people.
 It basically shares it more broadly.
 Now, if it's been videotaped and it's a high quality video recording, then you could argue it would make more sense for me to create a new talk.
 And so sometimes I do.
 Yeah,